KSCR (AM)

 KSCR (1320 AM) was a radio station airing a soft adult contemporary format.
 Licensed to Eugene, Oregon, United States, the station served the Eugene-Springfield area.
-The station, established in 1962, was owned by Cumulus Media.
-It had been granted a construction permit by the U.S. Federal Communications Commission (FCC) to change its transmitter site, and decrease day power to 600 watts and night power to 40 watts.
+The station, which operated from 1962 to 2021, was owned by Cumulus Media.

 History

 The station, launched in 1962 as KATR, was assigned call sign KZAM on August 20, 1985.
-On May 1, 1990, the station changed its call sign to KHNN, with an All-News format.
-On October 1, 1992, it changed to KZZK with the satellite-fed “Z-Rock” format.
-On September 29, 1995, it became “New Rock” Alternative KNRQ along with 95.3 FM.
-In late 2000, 1320 KNRQ dropped its simulcast with 95.3 KNRQ-FM, and picked up the Sports format as “1320 The Score.”
+On May 1, 1990, the station changed its call sign to KHNN, with an all-news format.
+On October 1, 1992, it changed to KZZK with the satellite-fed "Z-Rock" format.
+On September 29, 1995, it became "New Rock" alternative station KNRQ, a simulcast of KNRQ-FM 95.3.
+In late 2000, KNRQ dropped its simulcast with KNRQ-FM, and picked up a sports format as "1320 The Score".
 The call letters were changed on April 26, 2001 to KSCR.
+KSCR aired University of Oregon women's basketball as a member of the Oregon Sports Network.

 On April 1, 2010, KSCR changed its format from sports (as "The Score") to business news and talk, branded as "1320 Info Radio".
+The station featured three local business talk shows, including long-time Eugene talk radio personality Steve Tannen.
+His show, SportsTalk, was followed by The Writer's Block with The Register-Guard sports columnist George Schroeder and KSCR's Justin Myers.
+Myers continued with his afternoon drive program, The Sports Idol.